sw82/divelog/README.md

 - [x] edit dives must work. each part where you can edit a dive must jump to the divelist in an edit mode. also the edit function in the divelist does not work
 - [x] if in a csv import you only have a location, but no lat len this is okay and should be reverse geocoded internally. the functionally is there anyways.
 - [ ] refactor carefully and delete files not needed
+- [ ] when uploading to git repo never upload my custom database entries. only the sample data

 ## Recent Changes